digital-taco/react-draft/README.md

 # React Draft
-📝 WIP: Develop your React components in isolation without any configuration
+📝 WIP: Develop your React components in isolation without any configuration.

 **Note:** This tool is not built for server-side rendering.